 What is the first picture that pops into your mind when you think about the word "table"?

-Grandma's table was formica rectangle had six metal chairs.
-We traveled to Pennsylvania twice a year for Christmas and during summer.
-Grandma and I would exchange snail mail and often would discuss the food she would have when we came.
-We planned getting together when we weren't together.
-She grocery shopped intentionally for me.
-Her table was the gathering place.
-Starting early in the morning over her cup of instant coffee (gasp) we would begin visiting.
+Grandma's table was formica rectangle with six metal chairs.
+It was definitely the gathering place in her home.
+Starting early in the morning over her cup of instant coffee (gasp) we would begin to visit.
+Because we were only together twice a year I made the most of all our time.
 The rest of the house would be quiet and she would make some toast.
 (The smell of toast still brings tears to my eyes.)
-Others would eventually come, neighbors and family.
-Shoes rarely touched the den carpet, but everyone came to the kitchen table.
-I knew I was special at that table.
+Others would eventually wake, neighbors and family would come.
+Everyone came to the kitchen table.
+Even though she wasn’t the best cook in the world, she made me feel so special at her table.

 Tables convey community.
 People invited to sit at your table feel special.

 Here are some commonalities.
-To have someone to eat takes a little bit of time and as least a small amount of preparation.
+To have someone to eat takes a little bit of time and at least a small amount of preparation.
 But...It does not have to be hard.

-- Wether you can cook or not does not matter in the least.
+Wether you can cook or not does not matter in the least.
+This article can help.